PhilKes/auto-translation-gradle-plugin/README.md

 ### Github Action

 If you want to integrate the plugin into a Github Action Workflow:
+1. Add the plugin as described in [Setup](#Setup)
-1. Add the [github-action/add-missing-translations.yaml](github-action/add-missing-translations.yaml) to your repo's `.github/workflows` folder
+2. Add the [github-action/add-missing-translations.yaml](github-action/add-missing-translations.yaml) to your repo's `.github/workflows` folder
-2. (Optional): Customize the `on` triggers, `commit_message` in the `add-missing-translation.yaml` if needed
+3. (Optional): Customize the `on` triggers, `commit_message` in the `add-missing-translation.yaml` if needed
-3. To not expose your API Key/Credentials for your configured API, add [Github Secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) for them.
+4. To not expose your API Key/Credentials for your configured API, add [Github Secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) for them.
 For example, if you use DeepL with an API Key, create a secret called "AUTO_TRANSLATE_API_KEY"
-3. In your `build.gradle.kts`, set your API credentials to be read from an environment variable, e.g. for DeepL:
+5. In your `build.gradle.kts`, set your API credentials to be read from an environment variable, e.g. for DeepL:
     ```kotlin
     autoTranslate {
         //...